joewadcan/FirstPullRequest/2020_Spring/readme.md

 ## Pull Request etiquette
 Make the Pull Request from your own GitHub account.
 Make sure you're changing the file in _my repo_ (not your fork).
 I suggest you @mention Henrique by typing @henriquedc1 in a comment within your Pull Request - so he can help troubleshoot any issues.

+## Homework Part 2
+For the second part of the homework, submit a pull request to your partner's fork of "FirstPullRequest".
+You can change anything you'd like, just remember to commit your changes to a branch, use good PR etiquette, and make the change to their Fork.

+If there are disagreements about your proposed changes, discuss them in the Pull Requests and make additional commits as needed.

+Once your Pull Request has been merged, submit the URL for your merged Pull Request in bCourses for credit.

 ------------